Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data: Machine Learning and Pipeline

 In general, it is important to keep in mind that a supervised machine learning algorithm learns from a ground truth, which may already be biased.
 Furthermore, the catalogs used for creating the ground truth may not be exhaustive.
 For the evaluation of our pipeline we compare the ground truth to our prediction.
 However, we define two different validation methods, which are presented hereafter.

 One way of evaluating a machine learning model is the straightforward comparison of the ground truth label and the predicted label (pointwise validation).
-Each point in time is then sorted into one of the categories as shown in Table \ref{tab:standardconfusion}.
-Using these categories, one can compute the classification metrics listed in Table \ref{tab:metrics}.
+Each point in time is then sorted into one of the following categories: True Negative(TN), False Positive(FP), False Negative(FN), True Positive(TP).
+Using these four categories, which are typically appearing in a confusion matrix as shown in Figure \ref{fig:fullresultcm}, one can compute the classification metrics listed in Table \ref{tab:metrics}.

 Another way of evaluating a machine learning model is the comparison of the ground truth catalog and the predicted catalog (event based validation), which was generated during the postprocessing step \cite{nguyen}.
 A predicted event is counted as a TP if the overlap with a ground truth event is at least $10\%$.
 An FP is an event for which this does not hold, and an FN is a ground truth event for which no TP can be found.
-Considering the fact that no TN can be defined, Precision and Recall serve as evaluation metrics and are computed following Table \ref{tab:metrics}.
+While for the pointwise validation a point in time, which was correctly classified as not containing an ICME, can be considered a TN, this can not be done for the event based validation.
+The problem hereby lies in the high duration variability: If a period of $60$ hours was correctly classified as not containing an ICME, one would have to decide whether this time frame counts as one or multiple non-events.
+This definition would severely alter the result and is thus highly biased.
+Considering the fact that no TN can be defined for the event based validation, Precision and Recall serve as evaluation metrics and are computed following Table \ref{tab:metrics}.
 Recall, also known as sensitivity, is a measure of the fraction of instances correctly predicted to be positive (True Positives) among all positive instances.
 Precision, also known as positive predictive value, describes the fraction of True Positives among all instances predicted to be positive.
 Since a higher recall often comes with a lower precision and vice versa, Dice Coefficient, True Skill Statistics (TSS) and Intersection Over Union (IoU) are metrics which attempt to measure the overall performance.
 Even though Dice Coefficient and IoU are quite similar, when averaging over all examples, IoU tends to penalize single incorrectly classified examples more than the Dice Coefficient.